lakshmiprasannaallada/chatgpt/README.md

 # chatgpt
-Reslove queries of users related to any domain
+Resolve queries of users related to any domain